September 5th -> 6th, 2019

 Linked into the SenseLab’s Minor Movements events across the world, the Biosocial Lab is presenting a series of live art events between London and Manchester on September 5th-> 6th.
 Suspensions might be characterised as passages, cracks, intervals, and interstices within the institutionally gridded space-times of neoliberal capitalism.
 Suspensions can be both physical and conceptual, extensive and intensive, embodied and incorporeal, infrastructural and atmospheric.
 They invite us to attend to passages of experience that are complicit with social ordering, and yet resistant to regimes of compliance and control.

-These live events will collectively explore the potentials of “suspension” through theoretical and artistic improvisation, including a live radio broadcast on Resonance 104.4 FM from a moving train between London and Manchester.
-In collaboration with curator/artist duo Irruptive Chora (Agata Kik & Ania Mokrzycka), our train journey on September 5th 11:40-13:36 will be accompanied by a professional radio engineer and broadcast equipment, allowing FM, DAB, and online listeners to call in with questions, messages, and propositions for the suspension from afar.
-Give us a shout!
+These live events collectively explored the potentials of “suspension” through theoretical and artistic improvisation, including a live radio broadcast on Resonance 104.4 FM from a moving train between London and Manchester in collaboration with curator/artist duo Irruptive Chora (Agata Kik & Ania Mokrzycka).

-The train journey will be one of seven short Suspensions events in London and Manchester, culminating in a Collaboratory on September 6th at the Biosocial Lab, Manchester Metropolitan University.
+The train journey was one of seven short Suspensions events in London and Manchester, culminating in a Collaboratory on September 6th at the Biosocial Lab, Manchester Metropolitan University.